Spear of Destiny is a first-person shooter developed by id Software in 1992 for DOS.

 The game engine is called Wolfenstein, in honor of the franchise for which it was initially created.
 The colors of the game are decided according to the level, where each one handles a different palette.
 They are generally opaque or cold to highlight the Nazi flag that is attached to many walls.
 On the other hand, the title often makes exceptions and sets red or magenta fluoride scenarios.
 Finally, Robert Prince makes a return to the saga to once again take charge of the musical part, where he directs tones oriented to both mystery and action.

 Spear of Destiny was well received by critics and fans, happy that they expanded, even more, the universe of its predecessor.
-The only critic was the lack of innovation, something that was addressed later with the two expansions Return to Danger and Mission 3: Ultimate Challenge.
+The only critic was the lack of innovation, something that was addressed later with the two expansions Spear of Destiny: Return to Danger and Spear of Destiny: Ultimate Challenge.

 All this makes it a great example of how to handle the prequel of a very successful title and becomes a must for fans of the saga.